 - Take an Honors Writing Course (HON 2211, 3200, 3800).

 - Follow the Honors thesis timeline, including filling out an Honors Thesis Form, by Sept.
 15th for May graduation.
-More information and the form is form available here.
+More information, form is available here.

 - Meet all University and Departmental requirements for a Bachelor of Science degree in Physics.